Nitrates In Drinking Water - Reasons To Avoid Nitrates

 Dangerous to Ingest, Difficult to Detect

-Man-made nitrates, and even too much of the good stuff, come with major consequences, so the EPA has set an MCL or “Maximum Contaminant Level” for the chemical.
+Man-made nitrates come with major consequences, so the EPA has set an MCL or “Maximum Contaminant Level” for the chemical.
 MCLs are enforceable, which goes to show just how serious nitrate contamination can be (not all contaminants have enforceable standards set).

 In the U.S., water must have less than 10mg/L of nitrogen (or 10 parts per million).
 If the standard is exceeded, then consumers must be notified.
 As with the City of Columbus, however, a momentary advisory might not mean a permanent fix is enforced.